 Although there are several big data architecture tools [6] on the market, you still have to design the system yourself to suit your business’s unique needs.
 You need a big data architect to design a big data solution that caters to your unique business ecosystem.

 That said, big data has a generic structure that applies to most businesses at a high level.
 You, however, don’t need all the components of a typical big data architecture diagram for successful implementation.
-Typical data architecture has eight layers, as discussed below.
+Most big data architectures come down to

-This is the first step that big data coming from multiple sources makes on its journey to being processed.
-Here, the data is prioritized and categorized, enabling it to flow smoothly in the subsequent layers.
+This is the first step that big data from multiple sources takes on its journey to being processed.
+Here the data is prioritized and categorized, so it can flow smoothly into the subsequent layers.
+Ingestion can be handled in two ways:

 This layer focuses primarily on transporting the data from the ingestion layer to the rest of the pipeline.
 In this layer, components are decoupled so that big data analytics can begin.